2012-2013

 The Cathedral Church of Saint John the Divine, (Chapel of Saint James)

-Performances are held in the Chapel of St James located at the back of the Cathedral, to the right of the Choir.
+Performances take place in the Cathedral's intimate Saint James Chapel.
 Our ticket table will be just outside the entrance to the Chapel.
 Tickets are available for purchase or pickup (Will Call) one half hour before curtain.

 First Church of Christ, Scientist

-Near Lincoln Center, the First Church of Christ, Scientist faces Central Park at 68th St. and is reached via the M72, M10 and Columbus Ave.
-M7 & M11 bus lines; subways B & C to 72nd at Central Park West (70th St. exit) & #1 to 66th at Broadway.
-Parking garages are available along W. 68th and W. 66th Streets.
+Near Lincoln Center, the First Church of Christ, Scientist faces Central Park at 68th St. and is reached via the M72, M10 and Columbus Avenue M7 & M11 bus lines; subways C to 72nd at Central Park West (70th St. exit) and the #1 to 66th at Broadway.
+Parking garages are available along 68th and 66th Streets.